-To strive towards greater things and improve ourselves is a healthy way of being.
+To strive towards greater things and improve ourselves is a healthy way of life.

 But when we say things like “I’m not good enough” or “I’m too old”, we are making excuses due to the way we feel about ourselves.

-If we base our worthiness on what we do or how we look, we will never feel good enough because these things never last.
+If we base our worthiness on what we achieve or how we look, we will never feel good enough because these things never last.